glynthomas/b2/README.md

 the current official last brennan B2 update offered an experimental mobile only UI, in time, i plan to update the code base to a noiseless version, it is for now a low priority, probably for noiseless version two, time permitting I plan to modify and rewrite parts of this code base to fix the experimental mobile UI to a fully functional noiseless mobile version [ mobile.html ]

-## noiseless current version web app maintenance release

-version one focus, fixes most of the issues discussed, however, it is still being developed & has yet to be tested fully, while the dev branch code base has yet to be updated, focus here is on improving the UI responsive layout & native responsive mobile web app, in time, both versions will become the maintenance release [ index.html ]

-## noiseless has two branches, current & dev

-- current release index.html     -> v1.0.0
-- dev ... release index-dev.html -> v1.0.1

-new official experimental UI is being developed by brennan ... https://github.com/geometryzen/brennan-app
+new official experimental UI is being developed at ... https://github.com/geometryzen/brennan-app

+the un-official updated UI & noiseless UI versions are being developed & maintained at ... http://oksauce.com

-if you are a b2 brennan owner and you stumble onto this page, and prefer a simpler, maintained noiseless version of this web app and * or want to contribute please get in touch
+if you are a b2 brennan owner and you stumble onto this page, and prefer a simpler, maintained noiseless version of this web app please visit oksauce.com for further details

 ###### * please note, all web app upgrades & updates are implemented at your own risk